OpenFogStack/matterHub/README.md

 source scripts/activate.sh
 ```

 If you want to repeat the demo, you have to remove the
 [things](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Things%20-%20HTTP%20API%20(v2)#/Things/delete_things__thingId_)
 and [policies](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Things%20-%20HTTP%20API%20(v2)#/Policies/delete_policies__policyId_)
 for the things you created!

 You can leave the monitor with `ctrl + altgr + 0` or `ctrl + [`.

 ## Known bugs

 There is a bug which throws an Exception every time a topic is published (org.eclipse.paho.client.mqttv3.internal.ExceptionHelper.createMqttException(ExceptionHelper.java:31)).
 It seems like this Exception has no impact on the correct server functionality.
 See <https://github.com/eclipse/paho.mqtt.android/issues/209>

-## Resources:
+## Resources

 <https://phoenixnap.com/kb/install-maven-on-ubuntu>